10 ways to make your phone battery last longer

 Turn off Bluetooth and vibrate

-These are really easy settings to let go of as they're probably not detrimental to your phone usage.
+These are really easy settings to let go of as they’re probably not detrimental to your phone usage.
 Having Bluetooth on all the time will drain your battery unnecessarily so turn this off.
 Vibrate will require more attention too, and is it something you really need?
-The ringtone should be enough so switch it off.
+The ringtone should be enough, although switching that off will help save your battery life too!

 Turn off background apps

-Coming out of an app doesn't close it, so soon all of your apps pile up but it's really draining on your smartphone.
-Closing the apps is a breeze "" if you're on an Android device, click on the Overview button (it should be a square button, either physically on the phone or on the home screen) and your open apps will be brought up.
+Coming out of an app doesn’t close it, so soon all of your apps pile up and it can become really draining to your smartphone.
+Closing the apps is a breeze if you’re on an Android device, click on the Overview button (it should be a square button, either physically on the phone or on the home screen) and your open apps will be brought up.
 Click on the X to close it, or swipe it away to stop the app from running.

-Choosing a dark background for your home screen means that your battery isn't working as hard to light up the device.
-Choose darker themes and images for the lock screen and home screen, and enable dark mode on the apps that allow it "" like Twitter.
+Choosing a dark background for your home screen means that your battery isn’t working as hard to light up the device.
+Choose darker themes and images for the lock screen and home screen, and enable dark mode on the apps that allow it.

 It’s also a good idea to turn down the brightness on your device too, so the battery isn’t working overtime when it doesn’t need to.